Skip to main content

 As we passed by the first few houses of this community, I couldn’t believe we were in the same place as these dry landscapes.
 Suddenly everywhere the eye looked was green.
 Flourishing fields of watermelon, orchards of fresh citrus fruit, flower gardens, everything I never would have imagined there.

-Over the next few days, we visited farms and saw CEPAD’s farming program in action.
+Over the next few days, we visited farms and saw the farming program in action.
 It was so inspiring to watch these farmers beam with pride as they showed each plant, explained what kind of fruit it grew, how old it was, and any interesting facts about growing it.
 A few days wasn’t long enough, so I decided to go back by myself two weeks later for four days.

 During this time, I had the opportunity to interview some of the farmers and families.
 I was invited into homes, fields, gardens, sacred spaces to listen to stories.
 It was an honor.
 One of the families I visited was Rito, Angelica, and their son, Kevin.
 They had me over for lunch where they fed me an overflowing plate of rice, beans, fried chicken, fresh fish, and fruit.

-As we sat after lunch in the living room, two dogs coming in and out, the sun blazing down on us, I asked Rito about his crops and what life was like before he started CEPAD’s farming program.
+As we sat after lunch in the living room, two dogs coming in and out, the sun blazing down on us, I asked Rito about his crops and what life was like before he started the farming program.
 He had been forced to look for migrant work in order to provide for his family, often leaving for weeks at a time.
-CEPAD’s program allowed him to grow his own food for Angelica and Kevin to eat, but also to sell in order to buy school supplies.
+The farming program allowed him to grow his own food for Angelica and Kevin to eat, but also to sell in order to buy school supplies.

-“To be honest, I didn’t want to work with CEPAD at first.
+“To be honest, I didn’t want to work with them at first.
 I didn’t think I could do anything with my land.
-But Salvador [a member of CEPAD’s regional staff] convinced me to give him six months.
+But Salvador [a member of the organization’s regional staff] convinced me to give him six months.
 If nothing changed, he promised I could stop.
 But if I saw progress, I would keep going.
 That was the deal we made, and after six months, I did see progress, so I stayed in the program—and look at my land now!
 When some other people in the community saw what I was trying to do with my land, they called me crazy—there was no way we could grow crops in this dry region.
 Now that they see what I’ve grown, they have come to me asking me to teach them what I’ve learned.”

 I loved that: They called me crazy, [but now] they have come to me asking me to teach them what I’ve learned.
 What a change of heart in his neighbors and what determination in Rito.